Rafael Trujillo: Personality cult

 In 1936, at the suggestion of Mario Fermín Cabral, the Congress of the Dominican Republic voted overwhelmingly to change the name of the capital from Santo Domingo to Ciudad Trujillo.
-The province of San Cristóbal was renamed to "Trujillo" and the nation's highest peak, Pico Duarte to Pico Trujillo.
+The province of San Cristóbal was renamed to "Trujillo" and the nation's highest peak, Pico Duarte, to Pico Trujillo.
 Statues of "El Jefe" were mass-produced and erected across the Dominican Republic, and bridges and public buildings were named in his honor.

-The nation's newspapers had praise for Trujillo as part of the front page, and license plates included slogans such as "¡Viva Trujillo!" and "Año Del Benefactor De La Patria" (Year of the Benefactor of the Nation).
+The nation's newspapers had praise for Trujillo as part of the front page, and license plates included slogans such as "¡Viva Trujillo!" and "Año del Benefactor de la Patria" (Year of the Benefactor of the Nation).
 An electric sign was erected in Ciudad Trujillo so that "Dios y Trujillo" could be seen at night as well as in the day.
-Eventually, even churches were required to post the slogan "Dios en cielo, Trujillo en tierra" (God in Heaven, Trujillo on Earth).
+Eventually, even churches were required to post the slogan "Dios en el cielo, Trujillo en la tierra" (God in Heaven, Trujillo on Earth).
 As time went on, the order of the phrases was reversed (Trujillo on Earth, God in Heaven).
 Trujillo was recommended for the Nobel Peace Prize by his admirers, but the committee declined the suggestion.

-Trujillo was eligible to run again in 1938, but, citing the United States example of two presidential terms, he stated, "I voluntarily, and against the wishes of my people, refuse re-election to the high office."
+Trujillo was eligible to run again in 1938, but citing the US example of two presidential terms, he stated, "I voluntarily, and against the wishes of my people, refuse re-election to the high office."
 In fact, a vigorous re-election campaign had been launched in the middle of 1937 but the international uproar that followed the Haitian massacre later that year forced Trujillo to announce his "return to private life."
-Consequently, the Dominican Party nominated Trujillo's handpicked successor, 61-year-old vice-president Jacinto Peynado, with Manuel de Jesús Troncoso his running mate.
+Consequently, the Dominican Party nominated Trujillo's handpicked successor vice president Jacinto Peynado, with Manuel de Jesús Troncoso being his running mate.
 They appeared alone on the ballot in the 1938 election.

 Trujillo kept his positions as generalissimo of the army and leader of the Dominican Party.
 It was understood that Peynado was merely a puppet, and Trujillo still held all governing power in the nation.
-Peynado increased the size of the electric "Dios y Trujillo" sign and died on 7 March 1940, with Troncoso serving out the rest of the term.
-However, in 1942, with US President Franklin Roosevelt having run for a third term in the United States, Trujillo ran for president again and was elected unopposed.
+Peynado increased the size of the electric "Dios y Trujillo" sign and resigned from office on 24 February 1940, dying a few weeks later on 7 March, with Troncoso serving out the rest of the term.
+However, in 1942, with US President Franklin D. Roosevelt having run for a third term in the US, Trujillo ran for president again and was elected unopposed.
 He served for two terms, which he lengthened to five years each.

 In 1952, under pressure from the Organization of American States, he ceded the presidency to his brother, Héctor.
-Despite being officially out of power, Rafael Trujillo organized a major national celebration to commemorate 25 years of his rule in 1955.
+As he was still the de facto leader, Trujillo organized a major national celebration to commemorate 25 years of his rule in 1955.
 Gold and silver commemorative coins were minted with his image.